MicrosoftDocs/PlayReady/Docs/Overview/playready-and-other-protection-technologies.md

 ## Common Encryption

-A service provider may encrypt a content file once with a content key (CK) and deliver this CK to different Clients using different content protection technologies.
-By doing this, a single protected asset can be served a set of heterogenous Clients, which saves storage and content delivery network (CDN) costs compared to a system where specific protected content is served to each type of Client.
+A service provider may encrypt a content file once with a content key (CK) and deliver this CK to different clients using different content protection technologies.
+By doing this, a single protected asset can be served a set of heterogenous clients, which saves storage and content delivery network (CDN) costs compared to a system where specific protected content is served to each type of client.

 Let's take the example of a service delivering protected content to PlayReady Clients (first content protection technology) and to DRM B Clients (second content protection technology).
 The content is a fragmented MP4 file (fMP4, ISOBMFF) or an adaptive streaming asset based on fragmented MP4 files (such as DASH, Smooth Streaming, or HLS), and the encryption format used is the ISO/IEC 23001-7:2016 Standard.